coderjonny/react-style-guide/README.md

         )
       }
       ```
-      - If it's a simple iteration over an array, do render out each of the elements in an array inside jsx.
+      - If it's a simple iteration over an array, render out each of the elements in an array inside jsx.

-  - Don't change state in a child component without letting the parent component know.
-Deeply nested components are really hard and can be confusing at times if you use too much state and instead of using props data.
-  - Class methods, should do one thing.
-(Single Responsibility Principle)
   - Learn about .bind(); because you're most likely going to be using a scoped ```this``` in a function inside of a function.

     ```javascript